chenw7/Hand-Tracking/README.md

 # Hand-Tracking
-This repository includes programs that tracks the user's hand with a live feed from their webcam on their computer.

 Before you can execute the code, there are a few programs/applications and program extensions that need to be installed on your computer:
 1. python (high-level programming language)
 2. anaconda (allows for data science package installation in python)